Camaltra/Camaltra/README.md

 <h1 align="center">👋 Hey !<br/> Welcome on my Github ! 😎</h1>
-<h3 align="center">I currently looking forward for a first intership, in USA, England or France up to 7 months starting on mid-July, before getting specialized into machine learning</h3>
+<h3 align="center">I currently looking forward for a first intership, in USA, England, France or Remote up to 7 months starting on mid-July, before getting specialized into machine learning</h3>
 <h2 align="center">About me</h2>
 <h4 align="center">To shortly introduce myself, I am Mickael Boillaud, a creative computer science student at Holberton School, located in the North of France.
 Right before getting into coding world, I got a Bachelor of Physics which allowed me to grow my mathematical skills, but also my logical mind.
 For now, and thanks to my background, I major the French cohort, but also serve as class representative, which allows me to develop and strengthen my skills in communication, teamwork and transformational leadership.</h4>